Geographical Index > United States > Washington > Jefferson County > Report # 46477|

 About BFRO Investigator Peter Smith:

 Peter Smith is an experienced hiker, camper, backpacker, and observer of wildlife.
-He holds B.A. and M.B.A. degrees and is retired from a career as strategic planner, IT developer, statistician, forecaster, and competitive analyst.
 A lifelong student of anthropology, Peter became seriously interested in BF expeditions after hearing some "unusual" sounds on solo backpacking trips in Washington's North Cascades Mtns.
-He has attended 8 BFRO expeditions in Washington, British Columbia, Oregon, and Florida since 2011, and several informal expeditions.
+He has attended about 10 BFRO expeditions in Washington, British Columbia, Oregon, and Florida since 2011, and several informal expeditions.
 Primary investigation area is western Washington.